zachj1582/redux-2-afternoon/README.md

 class Budget extends Component {

   render() {
+  // DESTRUCTURE THE LOADING PROPERTY FROM THE BUDGET OBJECT THAT WAS MAPPED TO PROPS THROUGH MAPSTATETOPROPS/CONNECT
     const { loading } = this.props.budget;
     return (
       <Background>
+        // UPDATE THE TERNARY TO CHECK WHETHER OR NOT THE LOADING PROPERTY
+        // ON THE BUDGET OBJECT IS TRUE.
+IF SO, THEN THE LOADING COMPONENT
+        // SHOULD BE DISPLAYED
         {loading ? <Loading /> : null}
         <div className='budget-container'>
           <Nav />